Getty Images; Netflix; Starbucks

 How to Win: Angering more than five people with your biased and uninformed comment, but it only counts if you misuse "your" or "you're."

 Event: Real Housewiving

 How to Compete: Watch every single episode of every single Real Housewives franchise without feeling like you are wasting your life.

 How to Win: Manage to correctly identify and differentiate between castmembers.
-For example: Is that above photo Vicki Gunvalson, Yolanda Foster, Aviva Drescher, Brandi Glanville or Tamra Barney?
+For example: Is that above photo Vicki Gunvalson, Yolanda Hadid, Aviva Drescher, Brandi Glanville or Tamra Barney?